giuse-boccia/ingsw2022-AM17/deliveries/Communication protocol.md

 ### Fields

 - The *player* field indicates which player is performing the move.
-A player is identified by his username.
+A player is identified by their username.
 - Messages from the server contain an *actions* field, which is an array of all the possible actions the player can perform
 - Messages from the client and broadcast messages from the server contain a *action* field, which describes the action which has to made (or has been made in case of a broadcast message):
     - *action.name* indicates the type of the action to be performed (es: move mother nature)